 Red Team: How to Succeed By Thinking Like the Enemy

-This book occupies an important place in the literature for leaders and politicians.
-It helps readers to understand the interests, intentions, and capabilities of competitors.
-The author explains the term "red team" itself and shows what advantages it gives the company.
+This marketing book occupies an important place in the literature for leaders and politicians.
+It helps readers to understand the interests, intentions, and capabilities of understanding competitors’ author explain the term “red team” and the advantages it gives the company.

 Micah Zenko is Director of Research and Training at the McChrystal Group.
 He is responsible for developing applications that improve judgment, decision-making, and efficiency.
 His books are Clear and Present Safety: The World Has Never Been Better, Why That Matters to Americans, and Reforming U.S. Drone Strike Policies and Limiting Armed Drone Proliferation.